mathbender/MartinSeeler.github.io/README.md

-MartinSeeler.github.io
+mathbender.github.io
 ======================

-The private homepage and blog of Martin Seeler
+The private homepage and blog of Nur Muhammad Shafiullah